Document Type : Scientific-research

 Abstract

-Although some historians and researchers attribute the story of Iranians’ familiarity with modern philosophies to the Nasserite period, the familiarity of those who went to Europe with those philosophies, and the conversations of students and professors of Iranian schools, including Dar al-Fonūn School, Political School, Sepahsālār School, and Marvī School, etc., with some European philosophers, and in these conversations, schools and topics of European philosophy have been mentioned, the reality is that these philosophies first manifested themselves in a pronounced and specific way in the social movement oriented towards Iranian nationalism during the Ahmad Shāhi and Reẓā Shāhi periods, and influenced the lines of cultural and social developments of their time.
-The reader may ask what connection Iranian nationalism of the late Qājār and early Pahlavī periods, if it exists, has with modernism and modern philosophies, and, most importantly, in which examples has this association manifested itself concretely?
-This short article attempts to answer these three questions and, in conclusion, show that the Iranian narrative of modernism and new Western philosophies is itself part of philosophical Iranology for understanding the why and what of their organizations and policies implemented in the contemporary period of this land.Although some historians and researchers attribute the story of Iranians’ familiarity with modern philosophies to the Nasserite period, the familiarity of those who went to Europe with those philosophies, and the conversations of students and professors of Iranian schools, including Dar al-Fonūn School, Political School, Sepahsālār School, and Marvī School, etc.
+Although some historians and researchers attribute the story of Iranians' acquaintance with modern philosophies to the Nasserist period, and the acquaintance of the exiles with those philosophies, and the dialogue between students and professors of Iranian schools, including the Dar al- Fonūn School, the Political School, the Sepahsalar School, the Marvī School, etc., and some European philosophers, and in these dialogues, European philosophical schools and discussions are mentioned, the fact is that these philosophies clearly and distinctly emerged in the social movement focused on Iranian nationalism during the Ahmad Shāhi and Reza Shāhi periods, more than in previous periods, and influenced the course of the cultural and social developments of their time.
+The question is, what is the connection between Iranian nationalism of the late Qājār and early Pahlavī periods and modernism and philosophies, and most importantly, in which instances has this association been objectively demonstrated?
+This article seeks to provide an answer to this question under the two major narratives of "Iranian state-nation" and "Iranian modernity," both of which are manifestations of Iranian nationalism in the above time period; two narratives that are also linked to modernism and new Western philosophies.
+This reinterpretation is itself part of philosophical Iran’s study to understand the why and what of the organizations and policies implemented in the contemporary period of this land.

 Keywords